 As said, predictive maintenance is often called condition monitoring but real-time condition monitoring is seen as an earlier maturity stage in the bigger predictive maintenance monitoring picture of PdM 4.0.

 We won’t elaborate too much on that for now since both condition-based monitoring and predictive monitoring as it’s understood today are far from omnipresent but if you want to know more check out this blog post by Jan Burian, Research Director, IDC Manufacturing Insights on the changing role of enterprise maintenance in manufacturing.

 Condition monitoring and predictive maintenance compared in a nutshell:

-Condition monitoring looks at pre-defined parameters (e.g., with vibration analysis and diagnostics, oil analysis, motor condition monitoring and motor current signature analysis, or whatever type of technique that’s relevant for the monitored equipment) and compares the parameters with predefined thresholds whereby through visualization the condition of the machine can be checked.
+Condition monitoring looks at pre-defined parameters (e.g., with vibration analysis and diagnostics, oil analysis, motor condition monitoring and motor current signature analysis, thermal analysis, or whatever type of technique that’s relevant for the monitored equipment) and compares the parameters with predefined thresholds whereby through visualization the condition of the machine can be checked.